 - Visibility of heart (right ventricle) and vessels is a major asset for both flow and pressure measurement

-A live stream of an MRI guided RHC by Washington’s children’s hospital done as a live case at SCMR 2017.
-Meanwhile new clients have stepped in to move this into routine screening for PH
+A live stream of an MRI guided RHC by Washington’s children’s hospital was done as a live case at SCMR 2017.
+Meanwhile new centers in Paris and London have moved this procedure into into routine screening for PH (Knight et al, 2019).
+The right heart cath experience in Paris is recently published in Magnetom Newsflash 2020